-We compare all the top forex spread betting brokers, giving you the information and guidance you need to make the right decisions and trade like a pro.
-Our guide to the spread betting forex brokers takes you through all the key criteria you need to know when picking the best spread betting account, with a focus on regulation, design and ease of use, and fees.
+We compare all the top forex spread betting brokers, providing the information and guidance you need to make the right decisions and trade like a pro.
+Our guide to spread betting forex brokers takes you through all the key criteria you need to know when picking the best account, with a focus on regulation, design and ease of use, and fees.

-Where can I find the best forex spread betting companies?
+Where can I find the best forex spread betting platforms?

 Right here!
-Our website enables you to search and compare the best spread betting platforms, listing all the most important selection criteria at a glance.
-The best spread betting platform will be regulated by top regulatory agencies, provide intuitive design that make it easy to open an account and make deposits, and help you make exactly the kind of forex spread bet you want to.
+Our website enables you to search and compare the best online spread betting platforms, listing all the most important selection criteria at a glance.
+The best spread betting websites are regulated by legally recognised agencies, provide an intuitive design that makes it easy to open an account, simple to deposit funds, and helpful in its educational content.

-Forex spread betting brokers are companies that provide retail traders with access to online and app-based platforms that allow them to bet on the price movement of pairs of currencies.
+Spread betting brokers (aka spreadbetting platforms) are companies that provide retail traders with access to online and app-based platforms that allow them to bet on the price movement of pairs of currencies.
 The best brokers’ platforms are easy to use, well regulated, and carry strong reputations acquired through years of steady operation and stellar customer service.

 What is spread betting in forex trading?